-OEM RoboClaw incorporates intelligent control algorithms, creating a high performance motor controller for dual brushed DC motors.
+The RoboClaw is an intelligent, high performance motor controller designed to control dual brushed DC motors.
 It can be controlled from USB, RC radio, PWM, TTL serial, analog and microcontrollers such as an Arduino or Raspberry Pi.

 RoboClaw supports 3.3V or 5V logic levels, travel limit switches, home switches, emergency stop switches, power supplies, braking systems and contactors.
 A built-in switching mode BEC supplies 5VDC at up to 1 Amp for powering user devices.
 In addition power supplies can be utilized by enabling the built in voltage clamping control feature.